sproutcore/guides/source/using_handlebars.md

 If you run this code, you should see an alert every time you click on one of the items.

-The +{{#collection}}+ helper takes the same options as +{{#view}}+, as described above.
-For example, you can set an HTML +id+ attribute on the container of <code>SC.CollectionView</code> like this:
+The `{{#collection}}` helper takes the same options as `{{#view}}`, as described above.
+For example, you can set an HTML `id` attribute on the container of `SC.CollectionView` like this:

 <html>
 {{collection App.MyCollectionView id="my-collection"}}
 </html>

 What if you want to set the class name of every child view, though?
-If you prepend an option with +item+, that option will instead be set on the child.
+If you prepend an option with `item`, that option will instead be set on the child.
 For example, let's say you wanted to set a class name on each item in your collection:

 <html>
 {{collection App.MyCollectionView itemClass="collection-item"}}
 </html>

-h3.
-Writing Custom Helpers
+### Writing Custom Helpers

 Sometimes, you may use the same HTML in your application multiple times.
 In those case, you can register a custom helper that can be invoked from any Handlebars template.

-For example, imagine you are frequently wrapping certain values in a +<span>+ tag with a custom class.
+For example, imagine you are frequently wrapping certain values in a `<span>` tag with a custom class.
 You can register a helper from your JavaScript like this:

 <javascript>
 Handlebars.registerHelper('highlight', function(property) {